 While chickenpox is a mild disease for most, it can sometimes cause dangerous problems mostly for babies, adults, and people with weak immune systems.
 That’s why doctors recommend that all kids get the vaccine.
 The announcement of eradication of smallpox led to no such need of getting vaccination after 1972.
 This is one of the major differences between smallpox and chickenpox.

 The difference between smallpox and chickenpox are very evident above.
 One should not confuse them by their name.
 The way both of them have affected people are also very different.
-Any doubt can be dealt with on our website.
-For appointments and healthcare, advice visits the website.
+To get an instant appointment or consultation regarding Smallpox and Chickenpox treatment, you can contact us on Whatsapp (+91 9654030724) or email us at email@example.com, regarding our services.
+Our team will get back to you as soon as possible.

 (You Might Also Like To Read: H1N1 Virus: Respiratory Infection Caused by influenza)